junxit/us-congress-bills-112/bill.md

 >     - **(B)** information on the potential adverse and beneficial economic impacts of the proposed rule on small entities and the type of small entities that might be affected.
 >   - **(2)** An agency shall not be required under paragraph (1) to provide the exact language of any draft if the rule—
 >     - **(A)** relates to the internal revenue laws of the United States; or
->     - **(B)** is proposed by an independent regulatory agency (as defined in section 3502(5) of title 44, United States Code).
+>     - **(B)** is proposed by an independent regulatory agency (as defined in section 3502(5) of title 44).
 > - **(c)** Not later than 15 days after the receipt of such materials and information under subsection (b), the Chief Counsel for Advocacy of the Small Business Administration shall—
->   - **(1)** identify small entities or representatives of small entities or a combination of both for the purpose of obtaining advice, input, and recommendations from those persons about the potential economic impacts of the proposed rule and the compliance of the agency with section 603 of this title; and
+>   - **(1)** identify small entities or representatives of small entities or a combination of both for the purpose of obtaining advice, input, and recommendations from those persons about the potential economic impacts of the proposed rule and the compliance of the agency with section 603; and
->   - **(2)** convene a review panel consisting of an employee from the Office of Advocacy of the Small Business Administration, an employee from the agency making the rule, and in the case of an agency other than an independent regulatory agency (as defined in section 3502(5) of title 44, United States Code), an employee from the Office of Information and Regulatory Affairs of the Office of Management and Budget to review the materials and information provided to the Chief Counsel under subsection (b).
+>   - **(2)** convene a review panel consisting of an employee from the Office of Advocacy of the Small Business Administration, an employee from the agency making the rule, and in the case of an agency other than an independent regulatory agency (as defined in section 3502(5) of title 44), an employee from the Office of Information and Regulatory Affairs of the Office of Management and Budget to review the materials and information provided to the Chief Counsel under subsection (b).
 > - **(d)**
->   - **(1)** Not later than 60 days after the review panel described in subsection (c)(2) is convened, the Chief Counsel for Advocacy of the Small Business Administration shall, after consultation with the members of such panel, submit a report to the agency and, in the case of an agency other than an independent regulatory agency (as defined in section 3502(5) of title 44, United States Code), the Office of Information and Regulatory Affairs of the Office of Management and Budget.
+>   - **(1)** Not later than 60 days after the review panel described in subsection (c)(2) is convened, the Chief Counsel for Advocacy of the Small Business Administration shall, after consultation with the members of such panel, submit a report to the agency and, in the case of an agency other than an independent regulatory agency (as defined in section 3502(5) of title 44), the Office of Information and Regulatory Affairs of the Office of Management and Budget.
 >   - **(2)** Such report shall include an assessment of the economic impact of the proposed rule on small entities and a discussion of any alternatives that will minimize adverse significant economic impacts or maximize beneficial significant economic impacts on small entities.
 >   - **(3)** Such report shall become part of the rulemaking record.
 In the publication of the proposed rule, the agency shall explain what actions, if any, the agency took in response to such report.
 > - **(e)** A proposed rule is described by this subsection if the Administrator of the Office of Information and Regulatory Affairs of the Office of Management and Budget, the head of the agency (or the delegatee of the head of the agency), or an independent regulatory agency determines that the proposed rule is likely to result in—